Pioneer Cookbooks for Modern Homesteaders

 Pioneer Homesteads in BC

 Because of the railroad, communities grew quickly in the area.
 Mining and forestry were booming and the economies of small communities thrived where there was work.
-Milk was delivered in glass bottle or children walked down the lane with tin pails in hand, to pick up milk at the local dairy.
+Milk was delivered in a glass bottle or children walked down the lane with tin pails in hand, to pick up milk at the local dairy.
 Boys brought home fish from the river for supper.
-Vegetables and fruit were grown in the back yard garden.
-Huckleberries and mushrooms were found on the mountain trails, along with choke cherries, saskatoons and a few bear.
+Vegetables and fruit were grown in the backyard garden.
+Huckleberries and mushrooms were found on the mountain trails, along with chokecherries, saskatoons and a few bears.

 How I got a Pioneer Cookbook

 Mom’s sister, Jean (Brown) Fowler, was a member of the Woman’s Institute in Robson/Castlegar, B.C. her whole life.
 For our wedding gift in 1982, she presented us with the British Columbia Women’s Institute Centennial Cookbook, fourth edition, 1971, coil bound, originally published in 1958.
 She had several new copies of this classic and it is one of the few wedding gifts that we received that I still use.
 It is grungy, splattered, and dog eared with copious notes, made by me.
 It was a substitute mother when I was learning how to cook from scratch, in the early years of our marriage.
 And it is still my most looked at reference.
 (What temperature do I cook fudge to?
 Oh, yes, boil hard for 5 minutes).
 It is a real homestead guide to frugal, sustainable cooking, with tidbits of homemaking helps like this one:

 “If a handful of salt is put in the rinse water clothes will not freeze to the line in cold weather.”

 “When finished washing always release the pressure on the wringer rolls, they’ll wear longer.”